-A guide to Editorial and Commentary
+OPINION EXCHANGE | A guide to Editorial and Commentary

 We may edit your letter for purposes of style, clarity and concision, adding context if necessary or subtracting it if the letter is appearing with others on the same subject.

 Our commentary offerings include a mix of local and national writers.
-Here is where you will find syndicated national columnists (George F. Will and E.J.
-Dionne of the Washington Post; Paul Krugman and David Brooks of the New York Times, and many others).
-Star Tribune Editorial staff members John Rash, Lori Sturdevant and D.J.
-Tice write weekly columns, and we offer frequent fact-checking reports from PolitiFact.com.
-We also feature local writers, including public officials, experts and newsmakers and thoughtful readers with something to say.
-Our goal is to air diverse and engaging points of view on the day’s most important and interesting issues.
+Here is where you will find syndicated national columnists from newspapers like the Washington Post and New York Times.
+Star Tribune Editorial staff members John Rash and D.J.
+Tice write weekly columns, and retired staff member Lori Sturdevant offers a monthly column.
+We also offer occasional fact-checking reports from PolitiFact.com, and we feature local writers, including public officials, experts and newsmakers and thoughtful readers with something to say.

+We seek to host a richly varied forum of ideas about politics, public policy and culture with room for the occasional reflection on life's mysteries and delights.
+We welcome controversy but require decency and substance.
+Key to the give and take that informs and illuminates issues are pieces we call counterpoints — rebuttals responding to previous opinion or news content.
+Especially welcome are new, first-time contributors who believe their particular type of voice and experience has been missing in the discourse surrounding important topics of the day.
+Their submissions may become part of our "New Voices" feature.

 What makes a good commentary?
 10 guiding questions